 Figure 5.
-Handling Registrar Failures
+Registrar Failure Handling

-In order to show the effectiveness of the RSerPool PR failure handling procedures described in subsection II-B, figure 5 presents the handling speed results for varying the average Mean Time Between Failures (MTBF) M of the 5 PRs from 200s to 1000s - with an average downtime of 100s (both parameters have negative exponential distribution).
-Obviously, the RSerPool system is able to cope with the PR failures: as long as there is at least one usable PR, the service performance is only slightly degraded.
+Registrar redundancy is necessary to handle registrar failures.
+Handling speed simulation results showing the effectiveness of the RSerPool PR failure handling procedures (which are described in subsection II-B) are presented in figure 5.
+In this scenario, the average Mean Time Between Failures (MTBF) M of the 5 PRs has been varied from 200s to 1000s - using an average downtime of 100s (both parameters have negative exponential distribution).
+As intended, the RSerPool system is able to cope with the PR failures: as long as there is at least one usable PR, the service performance is only slightly degraded.
 PUs and PEs use another PR when a request to their original PR fails.
 Also, the remaining PRs themselves perform takeovers for the PEs of failed PRs.
-Only in the case of having no PR usable for a longer duration (here: for M < 500s) does the service performance suffer significantly.
-However, such small uptimes are very unrealistic for real setups, where an average PR MTBF can be assumed in the range of weeks or months.
+Only in case of having no PR usable for a longer duration (here: for M < 500s), the service performance significantly suffers.
+However, such small uptimes are very unrealistic for real setups, where an average PR MTBF can be assumed in the range of many weeks.